base-org/web/apps/base-docs/docs/building-with-base/guides/cross-chain-with-layerzero.md

 ### Final code

-Once you complete all of the steps above, you're contract should look like this:
+Once you complete all of the steps above, your contract should look like this:

 ```solidity
 // SPDX-License-Identifier: MIT